 Why Belong to APA?

 - Expand your network.
-Engage with nearly 40,000 people from every state and more than 70 countries who share your dedication to creating communities that thrive and prosper.
+Engage with more than 40,000 people from every state and 90 countries who share your dedication to creating communities that thrive and prosper.
 Discuss experiences and solve challenges with peers.

 - Connect with specialists.
 Members may join one or more of APA's 24 divisions — communities of professionals who share your interests — at a discounted rate.
 Divisions offer online education and forums, publications, and specialized sessions at the annual National Planning Conference, as well as contribute to national policy work.

 - Keep up with planning.
 All members receive Planning magazine, access to current and archived publications of APA's Planning Advisory Service, APA's Research KnowledgeBase and Interact — your best sources for news on contemporary planning practices.

 - Save on other publications.
 Members enjoy discounts on resources through the APA Store and a lower subscription rate to the Journal of the American Planning Association — the planning profession's journal of record since 1935.

 - Help your community.
 APA member dues support programs that foster good planning in local communities.